 ´I use the vessel as a sculptural form of expression, and the surface as a canvas for my drawings.
-The ceramics I make are related to an ongoing exploration of Cymatics, the scientific study of wave phenomena, visual dynamics, kinetics and movement.
+The ceramics I make are related to an ongoing exploration of cymatics, the scientific study of wave phenomena, visual dynamics, kinetics and movement.
 I find inspiration from microscopic imagery of fractals, pollen and seed pods.
 Mark-making and decoration are equally as important as form.
 I attempt to make pieces that allude to a sense of weightlessness, in search of rhythm and balance, fundamental elements of nature´

 Excerpt from Scottish Potters article, 2003

 Corrie Bain was born in Northern Scotland, and brought up in Greece.

 She studied classical drawing and painting in Greece, and Art History in Glasgow.
 In 2002 she was an exchange student at Alfred University in New York where she studied Contemporary Ceramics and Glaze Calculation Theory with Andrea Gill, John Gill, and Wayne Higby.
 In 2003 she graduated with Honours from Edinburgh College of Art after completing a Bachelor of Arts Degree in Design and Applied Arts, specialising in Ceramics.
 She was taught by Mick Brettle, Craig Mitchell, Sarah-Jane-Selwood, Ken Eastman, Nicolas Arroyave-Portela, Stephen Dixon, Dave Roberts and Magdalene Odundo.